 Data providers need to structure their data according to agreed specifications and deliver it via common protocols.
 The development of this infrastructure and enabling standards has been a huge community effort in which BGS has played a major role.

-BGS staff perform the following roles:
+BGS staff (past and present) have performed the following roles: